Persistent Animal Identification Leveraging Non-Visual Markers: Experiments

 \subsection{Comparison Methods}

-We compare the performance of our architecture to two simpler baseline models.
-The first, \emph{Static (C)}, is a per-frame assignment (Hungarian algorithm) based on Euclidean distance between the centroid of the \glspl{bb} and the projected \gls{rfid} tag.
+We compare the performance of our architecture to two simpler baseline models and off-the-shelf trackers.
+For overall statistics, we also report the maximum possible achievable performance given the detections.

+The first of the baselines, \emph{Static (C)}, is a per-frame assignment (Hungarian algorithm) based on Euclidean distance between the centroid of the \glspl{bb} and the projected \gls{rfid} tag.
 The second model, \emph{Static (P)}, uses the probabilistic weights of \sect \ref{SS_ASSIGNMENT_WEIGHTING}, but is assigned on a per-frame basis.

 Our problem is quite unique for the reasons enumerated in \sect \ref{S_RELATED_WORK}, and hence, off-the-shelf solutions do not typically apply.
 Most systems are either designed for singly-housed mice \cite{VL_058, VL_057} or leverage different fur-colours/external markings \cite{VL_056, MS_001} to identify the mice.
 We ran some experiments with \emph{idtracker.ai} \cite{VL_055} but it yielded no usable tracks --- the poor lighting of the cage, coupled with the side-view camera interfered with the background-subtraction method employed.
 Bourached \etal \cite{VL_045} showed that the widely-used DeepLabCut \cite{VL_059} framework does not work on data from the Harwell lab, possibly because of the side-view causing extreme occlusion of key body parts.
-We explored annotating body-parts using the same lab's newer system \parencite{VL_069} which supports multi-animal tracking, but found it difficult to identify reproducible body-parts due to the frequent occlusions.
+The newer version of DeepLabCut \cite{VL_069} supports multi-animal tracking, but for identification it requires supervision with annotated samples (full keypoints) for each new cage.
+Such a level of supervision would be highly onerous and impractical.
+In contrast our method can be applied to new cages without retraining, as long as the visual configuration is similar (and indeed, we test it on cages for which we have not trained on).
+As a proof of concept, we explored annotating body-parts for one of the cages, but found it impossible to identify reproducible body-parts due to the frequent occlusions.
+For this reason, we cannot report any results for any of the above methods.

-It should be emphasized that there is a misalignment of goals when it comes to comparing our method with \acrlong{sota} \gls{mot} trackers, including the aforementioned DeepLabCut --- no matter the quality of the tracker, there is still the need for an identification stage, and hence, the comparison degenerates to optimising over tracker architectures (which is outside the scope of our research).
-Indeed, while DeepLabCut does support multi-animal scenarios, it requires a consistent identification across videos (possibly using visual markings) to support identifying individuals: otherwise, it generates simple tracklets.
+It should be emphasized that there is a misalignment of goals when it comes to comparing our method with \acrlong{sota} \gls{mot} trackers --- no matter the quality of the tracker, there is still the need for an identification stage, and hence, the comparison degenerates to optimising over tracker architectures (which is outside the scope of our research).
+For example, while DeepLabCut does support multi-animal scenarios, it requires a consistent identification across videos (possibly using visual markings) to support identifying individuals: otherwise, it generates simple tracklets.